AOShei/pdf-loader/README.md

 2. **Spacing heuristics** - Text spacing detection uses heuristics that may fail on complex layouts
 3. **No caching** - Objects may be re-parsed multiple times (performance trade-off for simplicity)
 4. **Partial spec compliance** - Implements subset of PDF 1.7 specification sufficient for text extraction
+5. **Subscript/superscript positioning** - Superscripts and subscripts are rendered as Unicode characters but positioning information is not preserved (e.g., "10^12" may appear as "10¹²" rather than showing the layout)

 ## Roadmap

 Future development focuses on expanding extraction capabilities for document processing pipelines:

+- AES-256 encryption support (PDF 1.7 Extension Level 3)
 - Additional stream filter support (LZW, ASCII85)
 - Improved CID font handling for better Unicode coverage
 - Table detection and structured content extraction